China's hydropower generation surges and coal ebbs: Kemp

 Hydro generation was the second highest for the time of year in the last decade and not far below the record 122 billion kWh following heavy rainfall in the spring of 2022.

-The centrepiece of the system is a series of six enormous cascade power stations, stretching 1,800 kilometres (1,118 miles) along the Yangtze, with 110 individual generators and a combined maximum output of 72 million kilowatts (kW).
+The centerpiece of the system is a series of six enormous cascade power stations, stretching 1,800 kilometers (1,118 miles) along the Yangtze, with 110 individual generators and a combined maximum output of 72 million kilowatts (kW).

 But prolonged drought between the middle of 2022 and the end of 2023 meant generation was sharply reduced, including at the newly finished Baihetan, the world’s second largest hydroelectric project.